Improve the environment in the welding cells and on the manufacturing floor

 “The control board, you set your parameters in for cleaning — your highs and lows — and it’s very easy to set it and program it,” Moore says.

-Chandler Equipment employees spend less time on maintenance of the fume extraction machines, and they also spend less time cleaning the shop in general, which helps improve productivity.
-When the FILTAIR systems were installed, the company did a deep cleaning of the inside of the production facility, including the rafters.
+Employees spend less time on maintenance of the fume extraction machines and on cleaning the shop in general, improving productivity.
+When the FILTAIR systems were installed, the company deep cleaned the production facility, including the rafters.
 The dust build-up has been minimal since then.

 “There’s a lot less cleaning in the shop,” Moore says.
 “It’s pulling all of that dust in to where we don’t have to clean the shop equipment and the floors like we had to in the past.”